-A few children are completely deaf; they do not hear at all.
-Parents often notice early that their child cannot hear, because she does not turn her head or respond, even to loud sounds.
+Some children have complete hearing loss (deafness): they do not hear at all.
+Parents often notice early that their child cannot hear because she does not turn her head or respond, even to loud sounds.

-Much more often, children are partly deaf.
+More often, children have partial hearing loss.
 A child may show surprise or turn her head to a loud noise, but not to softer noises.
-She may respond to a low-pitched sounds like thunder, a drum, or a cow's 'moo', but not to highpitched sounds like a whistle or a rooster crowing.
+She may respond to a low-pitched sounds like thunder, a drum, or a cow's "moo," but not to high-pitched sounds like a whistle or a rooster crowing.
 Less commonly, a child may respond to high-pitched sounds but not low ones.

-Some children who are partly deaf hear a little when people speak to them.
-They may slowly learn to recognize and respond to some words.
+Some children with partial hearing loss hear a little when people speak to them.
+They may learn to recognize and respond to some words.
 But many words they do not hear clearly enough to understand.
-They are slow to begin to speak.
-Often they do not speak clearly, mix up sounds, or seem to 'talk through their nose'.
+They take longer to begin to speak.
+Often they do not speak clearly, mix up sounds, or seem to "talk through their nose."
 Unfortunately, sometimes parents, other children, and teachers do not realize that the child has difficulty hearing.
-They may treat her as if she is mentally slow, or 'dumb'.
+They may treat her as if she has cognitive delay or low intelligence.
 This only increases the child's problems.